datastax/nodejs-driver/etc/cassandra-driver.api.md

     log: typeof log;
     // Warning: (ae-forgotten-export) The symbol "Metadata" needs to be exported by the entry point cassandra-rollup.d.ts
     metadata: Metadata;
-    // Warning: (ae-forgotten-export) The symbol "ClientMetrics" needs to be exported by the entry point cassandra-rollup.d.ts
     metrics: ClientMetrics;
     // @internal (undocumented)
     options: ClientOptions;